jumorap/Chopin/README.md

 Red board is a web platform where university students can share their test, activities and homeworks to facilitate the life to other students.

-It is a collaboration of 7 enginners leded by
+It is a collaboration of 7 enginners led by

 [@jumorap](https://jumorap-dev.web.app/)